dk14/wolfram-mega/docs/dsl.md

 > Semantics of decidability: striclyFair here technically means "NOT strictly unfair".

 ----
-#### Perfect-hedge
+#### Imperfect hedge

-`dsl.numeric` and `dsl.set`, even in their safe mode, rely on  being able to query same question twice, this leads to non-optimality:
+`dsl.numeric` and `dsl.set`, even in their safe mode, rely on  being able to query same question twice, this leads to imperfection:

 ```ts
 if(obs1 === 1) {